 The minimum output current is specified in amperes (A) and reflects the minimum output current capacity of a connected power supply.
-The valid range is 0.000 to -2000.000 A1, and can be set by using either the numeric keypad per section 3.3 on page 25 or the fine adjust knob (section 3.4 on page 26).
+The valid range is 0.000 to -2000.000 A, and can be set by using either the numeric keypad per section 3.3 on page 25 or the fine adjust knob (section 3.4 on page 26).
 A unipolar power supply has a minimum output current of 0.000 A.

-^{1.} The minimum and maximum output currents are bounded by the Model 430 Programmer configuration (refer to specifications table on page 8).
+1. The minimum and maximum output currents are bounded by the Model 430 Programmer configuration (refer to specifications on page 8 and in the Appendix).
 The entered value cannot exceed the programmable limits.